How To Compete With The Marketplace Giants

 90% of the time the customers you are trying to acquire would have signed up or purchased from another marketplace.
 To turn this customer loyal to your platform, personalisation is important.
 With the innovation in technology, data is abundant.
 Simple gestures like using the customer’s name in the notifications and packaging would create an impact.

-Indeed it is incredible to win in all battlefields but start with a niche segment, try to win over and then build your customer base, unnoticed by the global players.
+Indeed it is incredible to win in all battlefields but start with a niche segment while you compete with the marketplace giants.
+Try to win over this segment and then build your customer base, unnoticed by the global players.
 Create a Brand awareness, set your own trend and keep growing.